kekePower/ssdd/README.md

-# ssdd: Stig's Shutdown Dialog for Openbox
+# ssdd: Simple Shutdown Dialog for Openbox

 A simple Shutdown Dialog for Openbox written in C using GTK

 ![Project Screenshot](ssdd.png)

-**Stig's Shutdown Dialog (ssdd)** is a simple yet stylish shutdown dialog for Openbox, crafted in C using GTK.
+**Simple Shutdown Dialog (ssdd)** is a simple yet stylish shutdown dialog for Openbox, crafted in C using GTK.

 ## Why ssdd?